SoraSuegami/halo2-rsa/README.md

 2. RSAChip

 The RSAChip defines constraints for verifying the RSA relations.
-That is, for integers `x, e, n`, it computes `x^e mod n`.
+That is, for the integer `x` and RSA public key `(n, e)`, it computes `x^e mod n`.
 Moreover, it also supports the verification of [pkcs1v15 signatures](https://www.rfc-editor.org/rfc/rfc3447).

 ### Current Development Status
-We have completed the development of the BigIntChip, which is placed in the big_integer module.
+We have completed the development of both chips.

-The RSAChip is under development.
+The BigIntChip and RSAChip is placed in the big_integer module and top module, respectively.

 ## Requirement
 - rustc 1.65.0-nightly (0b79f758c 2022-08-18)